Matt House: Coaching career

 For 2016, he joined Mark Stoops Kentucky staff as the team's inside linebackers coach and special teams coordinator.
 The following season he was promoted to defensive coordinator and remained in that position until the end of the 2018 season when he made his return to the National Football League.

 In 2019, House became the Chiefs’ linebackers coach, joining a staff that would go on to win the Super Bowl that season defeating the San Francisco 49ers, and then also make an appearance in the 2020 Super Bowl before losing to the Tampa Bay Buccaneers.
 In December 2021, House was named defensive coordinator at LSU.
+LSU's defense in 2023 had one of the worst performances in team history.
+Head Coach Brian Kelly announced on January 3, 2024, that LSU and Matt House would part ways prior to the 2024 season.

+On February 22, 2024, House was named inside linebackers coach for the Jacksonville Jaguars.

+On February 17, 2025, House was returned to the Chiefs and was named the senior defensive assistant for the team.